Build a big, strong and lean body by learning how the 7 key training variables combine to create the perfect muscle-building workout

-Your workouts are determined by a number of different elements, better known as training variables.
-We’ll go into each one in more detail shortly, but here are the seven key variables used in all (good) training programmes, all of which have an effect on the training stimulus you place upon your muscles: exercise selection, exercise order, sets, reps, tempo, rest period and weight selection.
+Your gym weight training workouts are determined by a number of different elements, better known as training variables.
+We’ll go into each one in more detail shortly, but here are the seven key variables used in all (good) training programmes, all of which have an effect on the training stimulus you place upon your muscles: exercise selection; exercise order; sets; reps; tempo; rest period; and weight selection.

-It’s progressive changes to these variables each week, and in each of the four blocks of your plan, that makes each session that little bit harder so you keep making progress and get to the finish line looking and feeling better than ever!
+It’s progressive changes to these gym weight training variables each week, and in each of the four blocks of your plan, that makes each session that little bit harder so you keep making progress and get to the finish line looking and feeling better than ever!

 1: Exercise selection The different lifts you perform in a workout, which determines which muscles you train in that session

 2: Exercise order The order in which you perform the exercises in as workout

 3: Sets The number of times you perform a group of reps

 4: Reps The number of times you perform an exercise without stopping for rest

 5: Tempo The speed at which you perform a rep

 6: Rest The time you have to recover between sets and exercises